With Being Wrong

 along with her husband Steve, unschooled their three children.
 She has

-variety of periodicals and websites.
+written for a variety of periodicals and websites.
 Her first book “The Food

 Allergy Field Guide: A Lifestyle Manual for Families” (Savory Palate